helium/HIP/0024-transfer-percentage-of-hotspot.md

 [alternatives]: #rationale-and-alternatives

-The rationale for this change is six-fold.
+The rationale for this change

 1. Save time for participants of host-owner relationships
 2. Give users a sense of legitimate ownership which will encourage further